 The Australian Bureau of Meteorology (BOM) identifies climate zones by rainfall incidents and defines the Great Lakes LGA to be within a warm humid, mainly summer rainfall sub tropical zone.
 However, the area is at the boundary of the uniform rainfall and the mostly summer rainfall zones.
-Typically the local climate is warm-temperate, with generally warm to very warm summers and mild to cool winters.
+Typically the local climate is warm-temperate; with generally warm to very warm summers and mild to cool winters.

-Climatic data is available for four areas within or immediately adjacent to the LGA, at Forster, Coolongolook, Girvan State Forest and Nelson Bay (Bureau of Meteorology).
-Climatic details of these areas and historical relative humidity records (1961-1990) for Williamtown are documented in Appendix XI.
+Climatic data is available within or immediately adjacent to the LGA and historical relative humidly records (1961-1990) for Williamtown are documented in Appendix XI (Bureau of Meteorology).